-The Banco Sabadell Director Selection Policy, which was approved by the Board of Directors on 25 February 2016 and last amended on 29 September 2022, establishes the principles and criteria to be considered in selecting new members and assessing the suitability of members of the Board of Directors, both initially and subsequently, and on re-appointing incumbent members of the Board of Directors, in order to ensure a proper succession process, the continuity of the Board of Directors and the suitability of the Board as a whole.
-That Policy is available in the "Corporate Governance and Remuneration Policy" section of the Bank's corporate website www.grupobancosabadell. com.
+The Banco Sabadell Director Selection Policy, which was approved by the Board of Directors on 25 February 2016 (amended on 29 September 2022 and reviewed, resulting in no changes, on 28 September 2023), establishes the principles and criteria to be considered in selecting new members and assessing the suitability of members of the Board of Directors, both initially and subsequently, and on re-appointing incumbent members of the Board of Directors, in order to ensure a proper succession process, the continuity of the Board of Directors and the suitability of the Board as a whole.
+That Policy is available in the "Corporate Governance and Remuneration Policy" section of the Bank's corporate website www.grupobancosabadell.com.